Rhineland-Palatinate

-Rhineland-Palatinate (/ˌraɪnlænd pəˈlætɪnɪt, -lənd-/ RYNE-land-_-pə-LAT-in-it-,_--lənd--, /USalso-ɪneɪt/ --in-ayt; Rheinland-Pfalz /de/; Rheinland-Pfalz /lb/; Rhoilond-Palz) is a western state of Germany.
+Rhineland-Palatinate (Note: /ˌraɪnlænd pəˈlætɪnɪt, -lənd-/ RYNE-land-_-pə-LAT-in-it-,_--lənd-- /USalso-ɪneɪt/ --in-ayt) (Rheinland-Pfalz /de/; Rhoilond-Palz) is a landlocked state in western Germany.
 It covers 19846 km2 and has about 4.05 million residents.
 It is the ninth largest and sixth most populous of the sixteen states.
 Mainz is the capital and largest city.
 Other cities are Ludwigshafen am Rhein, Koblenz, Trier, Kaiserslautern, Worms, and Neuwied.
 It is bordered by North Rhine-Westphalia, Saarland, Baden-Württemberg and Hesse and by France, Luxembourg and Belgium.

 Rhineland-Palatinate was established in 1946 after World War II, from parts of the former states of Prussia (part of its Rhineland and Nassau provinces), Hesse (Rhenish Hesse) and Bavaria (its former outlying Palatinate kreis or district), by the French military administration in Allied-occupied Germany.
 Rhineland-Palatinate became part of the Federal Republic of Germany in 1949 and shared the country's only border with the Saar Protectorate until the latter was returned to German control in 1957.
 Rhineland-Palatinate's natural and cultural heritage includes the extensive Palatinate winegrowing region, picturesque landscapes, and many castles and palaces.

-Rhineland-Palatinate is currently the only federal state in Germany where nuclear weapons are stored extraterritorially under the responsibility and supervision of US forces at Büchel Air Base.

-Several German-American ethnicities originated from this state, such as the Pennsylvania Dutch, Maryland Palatines, Ohio Rhinelanders, and Missouri Rhinelanders.